timStephens0710/ExampleMusicApp/README.md

 # Music App

 A Django-based web application for managing music playlists with automatic metadata extraction from streaming platforms.
 The app provides secure user authentication, playlist creation/management, and integration with external music platforms (YouTube, Bandcamp, etc.) to automatically fetch track information.
+The project also includes a **data analytics layer** built on Snowflake, dbt, and Airflow to transform and analyse music listening data.

 **Please note**  the music_app_auth & music_app_archive are **currently POC**.
 The main reason for this project is to learn TypeScript as well as further my understanding of Back-end Web Development.
-I'm now prioritising the implementation of TypeScript.
-Also as a **POC** everything is run locally.
-I will also add a docker file in the next iteration.
+As well as learning TypeScript and the modern data stack (Airflow, dbt and Snowflake)

 ---